How Long Do Children's Orthotics Last?

 There is a long NHS waiting list and my child's orthotics have failed.
 What can I do while waiting?

-A good-quality, supportive over-the-counter insole can serve as a temporary measure while you wait for the new custom device.
-It will not provide the same level of correction, but it is significantly better than no support at all.
-Continue to use compatible footwear with the OTC insole in place.
+A good-quality, supportive over-the-counter insole can serve as a temporary measure while you wait.
+It won't provide the same level of correction, but it's much better than no support at all.
+Keep using compatible footwear with the OTC insole in place.
 When contacting the orthotics department, mention if symptoms are worsening, as this may affect priority.

 Can I buy a replacement over-the-counter insole to bridge the gap?

-An OTC insole is not the same as a custom device and will not replicate the specific correction your child needs.
-However, a good-quality OTC insole with firm arch support and a deep heel cup can reduce discomfort while waiting for a replacement custom device.
-It is a practical short-term measure, not a long-term solution.
+An OTC insole isn't the same as a custom device and won't replicate the specific correction your child needs.
+But a good-quality OTC insole with firm arch support and a deep heel cup can reduce discomfort while waiting for a replacement.
+It's a practical short-term measure, not a long-term solution.

 Are paediatric orthotics designed to last longer than adult ones?